Responsible business conduct

 Wärtsilä supports and respects basic human values as outlined in the UN's Universal Declaration of Human Rights.
 Wärtsilä also supports the Ten Principles of the UN Global Compact, of which six principles are related to Human and Labour rights.

 Wärtsilä does not accept the use of forced labour or child labour in any form.
 Human and Labour rights are a part of the Wärtsilä Code of Conduct training material and also the Wärtsilä Supplier Handbook.
-At the end of 2017, 89% of Wärtsilä’s employees have successfully completed the renewed Code of Conduct training.
+At the end of 2018, 89.8% of Wärtsilä’s employees had successfully completed the renewed Code of Conduct training.

 Preventing corruption and bribery